Strava Feed Widget for Website. No-code - Poper

 The complete guide to embedding Strava on your website

-Strava is the largest social network for endurance athletes on the open web, with around 125 million registered users logging runs, rides, swims, hikes, ski tours and 30 other sport types.
-For coaches, race organizers, gear reviewers and athlete-influencers, your Strava feed is the public proof of work that makes everything else credible.
-Embedding that feed on your own site is the cheapest way to turn training history into trust.
-The catch: Strava's API v3 requires OAuth, public and private activities behave differently, route maps are surprisingly hard to render well, and most widget tools treat athletic data as a generic feed.
-This guide walks through what actually matters when you choose and configure a Strava widget in 2026: API access, route visualization, multi-athlete support, performance, and the segment leaderboard culture that makes Strava different.
+Strava is one of the largest social networks for endurance athletes on the open web, with millions of athletes logging runs, rides, swims, hikes and other activities.
+For coaches, race organizers, gear reviewers and athlete-influencers, a Strava feed is public proof of work.
+Embedding one athlete's feed on your own site is a simple way to turn training history into trust.
+The catch: Strava's API v3 requires OAuth, activity visibility rules matter, and most widget tools treat athletic data as a generic feed.
+This guide walks through what actually matters when you choose and configure a Strava widget in 2026: official API access, single-athlete scope, privacy, performance and activity-card clarity.

 01